LeaderPortfolio

 Early Life

 Nelson Peltz was born in Brooklyn, New York, on June 24, 1942, to a Jewish family.
-He attended Horace Mann School and briefly attended the Wharton School at the University of Pennsylvania, leaving without a degree.
-His early experiences included working in his family's wholesale food distribution business, A. Peltz & Sons, where he gained initial business acumen.
+He attended the Horace Mann School and the Wharton School of the University of Pennsylvania, but he dropped out in 1963 without earning a degree.
+After a brief period, he worked for his family's food distribution business.

 Rise to Success